av192/Flower-Classifier/README.md

 * MobileNet V2
 * ResNet34

-A linear layer was added to every model pretrained on ImageNet with dimension (no_in_features, no_of_classes) Here, no_in_features = 1000 and no_of_classes = 102.
+A linear layer was added to every model pretrained on ImageNet with dimension (no_in_features, no_of_classes).
+Here, no_in_features = 1000 and no_of_classes = 102.
 ## Results